cea-hpc/modules/doc/source/module.rst

  .. mconfig:: extra_siteconfig

   Additional site-specific configuration script location.

-Defines :envvar:`MODULES_SITECONFIG`.
+  This configuration option is unset by default.
+The :envvar:`MODULES_SITECONFIG` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.

  .. mconfig:: home

   Location of Modules package main directory.

-Defines :envvar:`MODULESHOME`.
+  Default value is |file prefix|.
+It can be changed at installation time with :instopt:`--prefix` or :instopt:`--with-moduleshome` options.
+The :envvar:`MODULESHOME` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.

   .. only:: html